-Early in 2022, CSL completed its \$US12 billion purchase of the Swiss based Vifor Pharmaceuticals.
+In 2022, CSL completed the \$US12 billion Vifor Pharmaceuticals acquisition.
 The accompanying \$US6.3 billion institutional placement and \$US750 million share purchase plan was the biggest secondary raising in history for an ASX-listed company.

 With a presence in 22 countries and 2,200 employees, Vifor is a leader in nephrology (kidneys) and iron deficiency treatments.
 The company is the world's biggest dialysis provider, with 54 million treatments annually across 4,000 clinics.